gvwilson/sensibleadventures/cloudherd/new.md

 "Long ride, that.
 Glad to be back on the ground."

-There was a moment of shocked silence, and then Indy said, "What are *you* doing here?" in a bewildered voice that Noxy would never have imagined could come out of her competent, fearless mother's mouth.
+There was a moment of shocked silence, and then Indy said, "What are *you* doing here?" in a bewildered little voice that Noxy would never have imagined could come out of her mother's mouth.

 The commander's face was drawn, and beads of sweat were pearled on his face despite the cold air, but his voice was steady.
 "He is with us."